Rosewill Apollo RK-9100 review

 Rosewill Apollo RK-9100 Software

-Similar to the software for the RGB80, the software here wasn’t a crowning achievement, but it was actually much more straightforward and intuitive to use.
+The software for the Rosewill Apollo RK-9100 was much more intuitive and straightforward than the RGB80 mechanical keyboard.
 You can switch between the 5 macro profiles available, then select a key and assign to a function.
 There are some built-in functions like copy, paste, save, etc or you can record your own as seen in the screenshot below.

 Cherry MX Blue Switches

-If you want to hear this keyboard in action, here’s a video of a 1-minute typing test to give you a feel for the sound of the keys.
+If you want to hear the Rosewill Apollo mechanical keyboard in action, here’s a video of a 1-minute typing test to give you a feel for the sound of the keys.

 Rosewill Apollo RK-9100 Overall Verdict